mesh-dell/sitesnag/README.md

-Certainly!
-Here's the revised README.md for your `sitesnag` CLI tool, where the URL is specified first followed by the CSS selector:

----

 # sitesnag

 **sitesnag** is a command-line interface (CLI) application that allows you to scrape text content from a web page using Puppeteer and Cheerio.
 It accepts a URL and a CSS selector as arguments using the `commander` module and prints the text content of the element that matches the selector.
 Additionally, it supports an option to display only the text content of the first matched element.